Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 You can always create a simple disclosure like the cartoon example from the NomNomPaleo website above that's easy to place on individual web pages and blog posts, then have it link to a full page disclosure page to provide more information to your users.

-Here's how a weight-loss website uses background colors, font colors and font sizes to make a very conspicuous affiliate disclosure.
-You don't have to use bright colors and big font if you don't want to, but you can't use a font color that's difficult to notice or that blends in with the background, or a super small font that's hard to see.
+Here's an example of how you could use background colors, font colors and font sizes/styles to make a very conspicuous affiliate disclosure.
+You don't have to use bright colors and big font if you don't want to, but you can't use a font color that's difficult to notice or that blends in with the background, or a super small font that's hard to see:

 The placement of your disclosure must be clear and conspicuous, meaning it must be: